-With the keys t and b the desired value can be adjusted.
+With the keys and the desired value can be adjusted.

-Subsequent the programming is either broken off by pressing the key Esc and the set value is rejected or by pressing Enter the new value is stored permanently in the EEROM.
+Subsequent the programming is either broken off by pressing the key and the set value is rejected or by pressing Enter the new value is stored permanently in the EEROM.

 Anyway a return to the display menu of this parameter takes place.